vostertag/study-notes/Data Structures/Linked List/linkedlist.md

 2. Create a new node with the new value
 3. Update the pointer of our previous final node to this new node

 **Note:** To go faster, it is possible to add a tail pointer which points to the end of the linked-list.
 In which case, this would be of O(1) in terms of time complexity.
-BUT removing the last element, even with this tail pointer would still be O(n) since we would not be able to find the node previous to the last one...
+BUT removing the last element, even with this tail pointer, would still be O(n) since we would not be able to find the node previous to the last one...

 <a name="time"></a>